 Anyone who has come into close contact with the infected persons have been or will be notified and advised on the appropriate health and safety protocols.

-The above numbers do not include University members who may have tested positive but have not been on campus in more than 14 days or unconfirmed cases.
-Persons within that category are instructed not to return to campus until they have been medically cleared.
+Persons within that category are instructed not to return to campus until they have finished their isolation period.
 To protect the privacy of all individuals involved, SRU will release no details regarding the identity of any persons.

-SRU’s COVID Response Team meets daily to review all virus-related information and statistics with more detailed information to be shared on this webpage should it become necessary.
+SRU's COVID Response Team meets regularly to review all virus-related information and statistics with more detailed information to be shared on this webpage should it become necessary.